Business Loans

 The Small Business Administration (SBA) provides attractive loan programs for small business owners.
 If you’re a small business in search of financing with low rates and lengthy repayment terms, SBA loans are definitely worth considering.

-As you research the various SBA loans out there, you’ll come across SBA 504 loans and SBA 7(a) loans.
+As you research the various SBA loans out there, you’ll come across SBA 504 and SBA 7(a) loans.
 Both options are guaranteed by the SBA and issued by SBA-approved lenders, such as banks, credit unions, and online lenders.
 So which loan makes the most sense for your unique situation?
 Keep reading to find out.

-SBA 504 Loan Vs. 7(a) Loan
+SBA 504 loan vs. 7(a) loan.

 Both the SBA 504 loan and 7a loan are great financing solutions for small businesses, but they’re not created equal.
 Your particular business status and goals will dictate the ideal choice for your particular business.